blckangl/NativeAndroidElements/README.md

 1. Open the project in Unity.
 2. Switch to Android platform in Build Settings.
 3. Build and Run The exemple scene!

+Tested in unity 2019.2 and android 9

+## How to use
+ import the folder NativeAndroidElements in your unity project